Khurshida-Meem/Khurshida-Meem/README.md

 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on MERN Stack/ React.Js
 - 💬 Ask me about any topic you know well cause I would love to learn about the topic
-- ⚡ Fun fact: I came into the programming world accidently
+- ⚡ Fun fact: I came into the programming world accidently and continuing with pleasure